JorgeSquared/my-nocap-benchmark/README.md

 ## Benchmarks

-Here’s the current leaderboard.
-If the baseline improves, we’ll update it here for reference.
+Here's the current leaderboard.
+If the baseline improves, we'll update it here for reference.

 **Train a neural network to ≤ 3.3821 validation loss on FineWeb using 1 GPU.**